fillip1984/aws-hub/README.md

+# Retired and replaced by hub

+Not much is changing but I'm renaming this project and replacing it with this one here: [hub](https://github.com/fillip1984/hub)
 # aws-hub

 This will be the landing page for my aws hosted site.
 From here, I'll link out to other applications I use